 Midterm The midterm will cover everything we have dealt with in class, including the weekly assignments, and text book up to the point of the exam.
-February 17, 2012

-Final Exam The final exam will cover all the main parts of the course, not just what we have dealt with in class since the mid-term.
-The final exam will cover the full semester.
+February 15, 2013 Final Exam The final exam will cover what we have dealt with in class since the midterm including the weekly assignments and text book.
+April 15, 2013

-April 18, 2012